-I’ve been to Croatia once before, on a sailing trip around the southern Dalmatian islands back in 2010.
-It was in mid August with gorgeous sunny weather and lots of swimming in the sea every day.
-It was a wonderful trip, though this time around the goal was to have more of a sightseeing trip and less of a summer holiday, and to see much more of Croatia.
+The last time I visited Croatia was on a sailing trip around the southern Dalmatian islands back in 2010.
+It was in mid-August with gorgeous sunny weather and lots of swimming in the sea every day.

 Let me be honest: Croatia was still in total hibernation in March.
-Hostels were closed or empty, museums shut early, and some places felt like ghost towns.
-When we checked in to a guesthouse in Sibenik, the receptionist showed us a map of the town but stopped describing the places mid-way, saying “actually, there’s no point in telling you this as everything is closed”.
-Oh… 🙁
+Hostels were closed or empty, museums shut early, and most of the cities felt like ghost towns.
+When we checked in to a guesthouse in Sibenik, the receptionist showed us a map of the town but stopped describing the places mid-way, saying “actually, there’s no point in telling you this as everything is closed anyway”.

 Since it was St. Patrick’s Day, we hit up an Irish bar in the evening where we got to mingle with a bunch of people working on the movie.
-I randomly had drinks with some of the costume designers, riggers, and the main cameraman for the sequence they were filming that day.
+I ending up chatting with some of the costume designers, riggers, and the main cameraman for a sequence they were filming that day.
 They were all a bit skittish to talk with some randoms at first, as the whole project is surrounded in secrecy, but once they understood we weren’t trying to get them drunk to give us spoilers we had a great time hanging out with some of the crew.

 While the weather and timing of my Croatia trip weren’t generally that awesome, one other aspect that I did enjoy hugely was simply driving along the beautiful Dalmatian coast.
 Some of the views were gorgeous and the last leg of our trip to Dubrovnik was especially satisfying, as there the roads are all fun and windy, with cypress trees dotting the cliffs along the Mediterranean coastline.